-S Health isn't as comprehensive as the other two platforms but it does let you enter heart rate from your wearable or mobile device.
-There's also an oxygen saturation monitor which it measures by taking heart rate to determine the concentration of oxygen in your blood.
-Stress, blood pressure and blood glucose are also other data points you can manually enter or use heart rate tracking to glean information.
+Samsung Health isn't as comprehensive as the other two platforms but it does let you enter heart rate from your wearable or mobile device (if you're using a Samsung phone with a heart rate sensor it will let you use the one on the back).
+There's also an oxygen saturation monitor which measures heart rate to determine the concentration of oxygen in your blood.
+Stress, blood pressure and blood glucose are other data points you can manually enter or use heart rate tracking to glean information.

 Create training plans

 Under 'Manage items', found by tapping the top-right menu icon on the dashboard, you can find a selection of training programs for running (yeah, you're forgiven if you didn't find it until now).
 You can pick from 'Baby steps to 5K', 'Run 5K', 'First attempt at 10K' and 'Run 10K'.
 All pretty self-explanatory, and by tapping on one you'll be told how many weeks you'll need to reach the end, and the total number of workouts that will be involved.
 This is where you can choose the start date for the program and which days of the week you want to work out on.